Phase 4 Overall Assessment Plan Class of 2024

 Progress Testing (formative and summative)

-Learners will write the NBME Comprehensive Clinical Science examination at 0 (beginning of Phase 4), 4, 8 months, and in the last month of core clerkship as a progress test.
+Learners will write a progress test at 0 (beginning of Phase 4), 4, 8 and 12 months of the Core Experiences course.
 This multiple-choice question examination assesses clinical knowledge.
+Exam questions from the National Board of Medical Examiners (NBME) bank are used for this purpose.
 The first three examinations will be formative and learners will be provided with feedback on their performance.
 The final examination will be summative but will not be reported on the MSPR.
 Learners who fail the final examination will write a reassessment examination prior to the beginning of their fourth year.

 Progress Testing Scores